Barry Railway Company: From 1922

 The Great Western Railway had owned small dock systems but now found itself the owner of one of the two largest dock groups in the country.
 At first the GWR was uncertain of the possibility of a positive future for this sector, but using the skill and experience of the existing managers of the dock systems it achieved commercial success.

 The new Great Western Railway was able to make some simplifying changes.
 Most of the pits and other terminal locations were on the older railways, with the Barry Railway providing an alternative route.
 The GWR started to arrange for locomotives to work through from the pits to Barry without engine change at Trehafod; this was particularly efficient with the new GWR 2-8-0T classes, and Trehafod engine shed was closed in 1926.

-Powers were taken by Act of 4 August 1926 to abandon the connecting line between Penrhos Junction and Duffryn Isaf (Barry Junction) on the B&M route, as traffic could be handled on the Rhymney line.
+Powers were taken by the Great Western Railway Act 1926 (16 & 17 Geo.
+5. c. lxxxviii) of 4 August 1926 to abandon the connecting line between Penrhos Junction and Duffryn Isaf (Barry Junction) on the B&M route, as traffic could be handled on the Rhymney line.

 In 1929 a major remodelling was undertaken at Barry Island, with the addition of two platforms to accommodate summer excursion traffic and part-singling of the double-track Barry Island tunnel to Barry Pier.
 This was commissioned on 5 May 1929.

-In 1929 the Government passed the Development (Loan Guarantees and Grants) Act, which enabled cash grants to be paid to the railway companies to fund improvements beneficial to the public and which might relieve unemployment.
+In 1929 the government passed the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
+5. c.
+7), which enabled cash grants to be paid to the railway companies to fund improvements beneficial to the public and which might relieve unemployment.